 Welcome to the New Zealand Gallipoli 2015 website

-Australia and New Zealand conduct three commemorative services at Gallipoli on Anzac Day each year.
-The Dawn Service at the Anzac Commemorative Site is jointly conducted by both countries and is followed by an Australian Memorial Service at Lone Pine, and a New Zealand Memorial Service at Chunuk Bair.
+On 25 April 2015, Australia and New Zealand conducted three commemorative services at Gallipoli to mark the centenary of the ANZAC landings at Gallipoli.
+The Dawn Service at the Anzac Commemorative Site was jointly conducted by both countries and was followed by an Australian Memorial Service at Lone Pine, and a New Zealand Memorial Service at Chunuk Bair.